nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 #### Editing the data file

-Data are saved automatically in the [JSON](https://www.json.org/json-en.html) files `[JAR file location]/data/addressbook.json`, storing the list of persons and `[JAR file location]/data/courselist.json`, storing the list of courses.
+Data is saved automatically in the [JSON](https://www.json.org/json-en.html) files `[JAR file location]/data/addressbook.json`, storing the list of your students and `[JAR file location]/data/courselist.json`, storing the list of courses.

 Advanced users are *welcome* to update data directly by editing that data file.
+The file structure *should* be decently self-explanatory.

 <box type="warning" seamless>